leandromineti/ml-journey/README.md

 # Machine Learning Journey

-A curated list of free learning resources.
+This repository is a curated list of free learning resources on topics related to Machine Learning.
+I tend to favor materials that explain concepts visually and promote a hands-on learning experience.
 The references are organized as follows:
 - Math & Stats
 - Computing
   - Python